thisconnect/nodegit-kit/readme.md

 ##### Example reading user.name and user.email

-Similar to `git config user.name` returns config for a repository if there any or else the global Git configuration.
+Similar to `cd repo` then`git config user.name` returns config for a repository if there any or else the global Git configuration.

 ```javascript
 git.open('my/repository')